aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ## Conclusion (5 min)

 Both interfaces and abstract classes are used for abstraction.
-They're used in similar ways, but interfaces are most useful when you don't have any shared code between the subclasses, unlike our `Monitor` example, wherein all `Monitor` instances were able to share the `startMonitoring(String filename)` method.
+They're implemented in similar ways, but interfaces are most useful when you don't have any shared code between the subclasses, unlike our `Monitor` example, wherein all `Monitor` instances were able to share the `startMonitoring(String filename)` method.

 Remember that interfaces:
-* Cannot be instatiated.
+* Cannot be instantiated.
 * Cannot be static.
 * Cannot implement methods.

-You should use an **abstract class** when:
+You should use **abstract classes** when:
 * You need both static and non-static methods.
 * You need both abstract and non-abstract methods.
 * You don't want all your fields to be `final`.

-You should use **interfaces over abstract classes** when:
+You should use **interfaces rather than abstract classes** when:
 * All the methods you're defining are abstract.
 * You need future developers to follow a certain pattern (this is our contract).
 * You need to use more than one interface.
 (Remember: A class can only extend one class.)

 The difference is somewhat subtle.
-Both interfaces and abstract classes are used for abstraction, but the key takeaway for knowing which one to use is whether the classes that would implement or extend the interface or abstract class will **share lines of code**.
+Both interfaces and abstract classes are used for abstraction, but the key takeaway for knowing which one to use is whether or not the classes that would implement or extend the interface or abstract class will **share lines of code**.

 This may require some thinking about your particular task or situation.
 There's no one right answer for each and every situation.
-It's okay, though; we trust you.
+It's OK, though; we trust you!

 ![](https://media.giphy.com/media/vpUbmR24hx6mc/giphy.gif)